Shadow15510/Vecmat/README.md

 Vecmat is a librairie of vectorial and matricial manipulations.
 This librairie is oriented-object, so you can use `Vector` and `Matrix` like `list` or `str` objects.

-Last version (version 1.1) released on 25 of June.
+Version 1.2 released on 28 of June.

 ### Licence